matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 - The throws clause in a method declaration serves two purposes:
-    - 1. It tells the compiler which exceptions are thrown so that the compiler can report uncaught (checked) exceptions as errors
+    - 1. It tells the compiler which exceptions are thrown so that the compiler can report uncaught (checked) exceptions as errors.
     - 2. It tells a programmer who is writing code that calls the method what exceptions to expect.
-For this purpose, it often makes to senses to include unchecked exceptions in a throws list
+For this purpose, it often makes to senses to include unchecked exceptions in a throws list.

 #### Throws and method overriding

 - A override method can be declared with the same set of checked exceptions as thrown by the overriden method, or with a subset.
-However the override method cannot add extra checked exceptions
+However the override method cannot add extra checked exceptions.

 ```java
 @Override